BenjWolf/LKrandomizer/README.md

 ## Known Issues/Bugs

-* Key items placed in card chests/hidden cards still show a card model and have incorrect animation
+* Key items placed in card chests still show a card model and have incorrect animation
-* With 'Allow hidden cards to be items': possibility of character freeze (unable to move or pause) when getting item from hidden card and then interacting with another object (occured with Burial Grounds 'card under cart' having item and then checking fairy in well)
 * Key items placed in non-vanilla key item chests show wrong model
 * Cards placed in key item chests will not have a model
-* Flayer Spawn item always shows shayel key model
+* Mind Flayer item always shows shayel key model
 * Warrior of Wyht item always shows wyht key model
-* The text when talking to a Warrior of Wyht has original card message
 * Key item inventory will carry between save games/new games, need to reset to empty inventory
 * Pause menu only shows first 5 key items